FlyingSaturn/FlyingSaturn/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on a lot of stuff.
-- 🌱 I’m currently learning Python.
-It's an extremely powerful language.
+- 🌱 I’m currently learning Python & TypeScript
-- 📫 How to reach me: Just have a chat with me @ giantjupiter on Discord
+- - 📫 How to reach me: Just have a chat with me @ giantjupiter on Discord
 - 😄 Pronouns: He/Him

 (I'm not that good with intros btw)